trustlines-protocol/contracts/README.rst

 Ethereum client
 ~~~~~~~~~~~~~~~

-To deploy the Trustlines smart contracts, you need an ethereum client,
+To deploy the Trustlines smart contracts, you need access to an ethereum client,
 e.g. geth or parity, which is synced to the chain you want to use.
 The
 client needs to expose the JSON RPC endpoint.
 Additionally you need an
-unlocked account with enough ether to pay for the contract deployment.
+account with enough ether to pay for the contract deployment.

 Deployment setup
 ~~~~~~~~~~~~~~~~